marialee222/pacmen/README.md

  - Advanced Animations:  Explore additional animation effects to make PacMan characters more visually appealing.
  - If  expand the styling or make the exercise more extensive, would consider creating a separate CSS file and linking it to the HTML file for better organization

-Feel free to contribute ideas or collaborate on these enhancements!
+:star: Feel free to contribute ideas or collaborate on these enhancements! :star:

 ### License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).